Important Rules for a Professional Relationship with your Nanny

 A professional work relationship is important in nannies as it separates their work from meddling into your life.
 With boundaries a nanny will only stick to what you hired them for, to nurture and care for your child.
 It is one of the benefits of having work boundaries with your nanny.

-2. Boundaries Prevents Awkwardness and Tension
+2. Prevents Awkwardness and Tension

 When the nanny is not sure of what to do or behave it can get awkward and create tension between you and her.
+No need to have tension in the house as it prevents her for doing her work.
 Rules and boundaries direct the nanny on her expected behaviors by outlining the do’s and don’ts around the house.

-3 Rules Helps Avoid Crashes and Disagreements with your Nanny
+3. Avoid Crashes and Disagreements with your Nanny

 If there are no guidelines on what to do and not what to do, you can crash a lot with your nanny.
 It may also lead to disagreements whereby you think your nanny has been in the wrong.
 With clear and communicated boundaries, the nanny knows her place and you are less likely to crash.